Covalent Organic Framework (COF) Membranes for Liquid Separations

 Investigation of the influence of fluid chemistry on wettability alteration in carbonate porous media and the resulting impacts on immiscible fluid displacement.
 The research has implications for the properties and transport of petroleum in rock reservoirs and for waterflooding for oil recovery.

-Measuring Organic Matter in Texas Soils Using Near Infrared Reflectance Spectroscopy
+Measuring Organic Matter in Texas Soils Using Infrared Spectroscopy

 Sponsored by Texas EcoLab

-Application of near infrared reflectance (NIR) spectroscopy as a facile measurement tool for organic matter in Texas soils, which is an important measure of soil productivity to support wildlife habitat, farming, and ranching.
-The research will correlate NIR spectra to conventional laboratory measurements of soil organic carbon to advance the NIR spectroscopy technique.
+Application of infrared spectroscopy as a facile measurement tool for organic matter in Texas soils, which is an important measure of soil productivity to support wildlife habitat, farming, and ranching.
+The research will correlate infrared spectra to conventional laboratory measurements of soil organic carbon.